MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-osx.md

 <h3 id="service-update-environment-variables">Update environment variables</h3>

-When you start the service, it takes a snapshot of your PATH other useful environment variables such as PATH, LANG, JAVA_HOME, ANT_HOME, and MYSQL_PATH.
+When you configure the service, it takes a snapshot of some useful environment variables for your current logon user such as PATH, LANG, JAVA_HOME, ANT_HOME, and MYSQL_PATH.
 If you need to update the variables (for example, after installing some new software):

 > [!div class="vscom-steps-container" ]
 > 0. &nbsp;